Enter your keyword

 13. What is the KPSC?

-The KPSC is the government agency that recruits candidates for various services in the Karnataka Administrative Service (KAS).
+KPSC is the government agency that recruits candidates for various services in Karnataka, including the Karnataka Administrative Service (KAS).
+The salary structure for KAS officers is similar to that of IAS officers but may vary based on state government policies.

 14. What is the age limit and the number of attempts to take the KPSC civil servant examination?